Credential Stuffing

 How Credential Stuffing Threatens Your Business

-A significant credential stuffing campaign doesn't just compromise a few accounts — it creates cascading damage across your entire operation.
+A significant credential stuffing campaign doesn't just compromise a few accounts.
+It creates cascading damage across your entire operation.

 Account takeover

 Compromised accounts may lead to fraud, unauthorized purchases, data theft, and legal liability.
 Each taken-over account is a breach incident that may trigger notification obligations, depending on your jurisdiction and what data was breached.
+Dregs detects the takeovers themselves, not just the attack wave.

 Lost customer trust